jbaldwin/liblifthttp/README.md

     cmake --build .

 ### CMake Projects
-To use within your cmake project you can clone the project or use git submodules and then add subdirectory in the parent projects `CMakeList.txt`, assuming the lift code is in a `liblifthttp/` subdirectory of the parent project:
+To use within your cmake project you can clone the project or use git submodules and then add subdirectory in the parent project's `CMakeList.txt`, assuming the lift code is in a `liblifthttp/` subdirectory of the parent project:

     add_subdirectory(liblifthttp)

 To link to the `<project_name>` then use the following:

     add_executable(<project_name> main.cpp)
     target_link_libraries(<project_name> PRIVATE lifthttp ${LIFT_LIB_DEPS})
     target_compile_features(<project_name> PRIVATE cxx_std_17)